zchee/neovim-wiki/Building-Neovim.md

 ### Lua packages

-A few lua packages are required for the build process.
+A few Lua packages are required for the build process.
 Normally these packages will be installed via [luarocks](http://luarocks.org/) (invoked by cmake automatically), but sometimes this will fail.
 There are two common causes for this:

-- luarocks servers are down
+- LuaRocks servers are down
-- you need to install the 'unzip' command-line utility, if this is the case luarocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`
+- you need to install the 'unzip' command-line utility, if this is the case LuaRocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`

-To fix the first error, a luarocks mirror can be used:
+To fix the first error, a LuaRocks mirror can be used:

 ```sh
 cat >> .deps/usr/etc/luarocks/config-5.1.lua << "EOF"